mattdabit/landmarks/README.md

 for each pixel.
 This process describes the texture of an image.
 For this plot, I grouped the data by landmark id and calculated the average local binary pattern.
 I then plotted this data.
-Here we can see a visually identifiable different between the landmarks for the 12 & 13 bins.
+Here we can see a visually identifiable difference between the landmarks for the 12 & 13 bins.
 If we can extract that feature and utilize it for our future models we may see success.